jenson2000/JENWEB/README.md

  3. JEN-COMMON is tools package project.include some constant bean,tools bean,etc.
  4. JEN-DAO is DAO project. include pojo,DAO etc. depends on JEN-COMMON
  5. JENWEB is web project,depends on JEN-DAO,JEN-COMMON

+Getting Started
+---
+/jenweb/doc/sendb.sql is sql scripts, you can use it to create database.